 Review of Falls of the Ohio State Park – a day trip

-Recently, a group of friends and I took our families to Falls of the Ohio State Park in Clarksville.
-We explored the museum, watched the movie and adventured all over the state park area.
+A group of friends and I took our families to Falls of the Ohio State Park in Clarksville.
+We explored the museum (updated since writing this post), watched the movie and adventured all over the state park area.
 Then, we followed our visit with a great meal at Buckheads Moutain Grill in Jeffersonville.

 When you arrive at Falls of the Ohio State Park (destination information HERE), you can simply visit the outdoor aspects of the park or you can go to the museum as well.
 If you don’t go to the museum, there is a $2 parking fee that is on an honor system so bring some single dollars to pay for that.
 If you do visit the museum, you can take the parking stub into the museum and turn it in with your admission and it is included in your admission.
 We went to the museum, which was $5 for me and $2 for each of my children.
 Very affordable!